clr-cera/Dot/README.md

 Zathura

-Currently I dont have the list of sources for the configs I just altered, but I will have it later on!
+Currently I dont have the list of credit of sources for the configs I altered, but I will have it later on!